Want to drive through shots faster?

 Why You Might Not Want To Shoot With Bands

-This is by far one of the most popular things to do as far as specific training for wrestling goes.
+This is by far one of the most popular things to do as far as specific training goes.
 However, I don’t think it’s the best way to develop horizontal power for wrestlers.

 Why not?

-Here’s an excerpt from the actual message I sent to the wrestler:
+Here’s an excerpt from a message that I sent to Kyle:

 Additionally, I’ve seen guys run/bear crawl with bands attached to them.
 I’m also not big on this for your particular case either because the amount of force needed at the start versus at the end is much lower.
 This is exactly the opposite of what you’re looking to achieve.
 You want to be able to produce higher levels of force as soon as you’re in on the leg(s) to better off balance your opponent and score the takedown.
 So once you get that initial blast and get your legs going, the resistance will more than likely become less; which is the exact opposite if you were doing it against a band.

 …Anyway, those are just my rambling thoughts on using bands for resisted takedowns.
-Not to say that it won’t work (you see high level guys doing it in training videos on YouTube), I just think if you have some of the options I covered above available to you that you should consider those first.
+Not to say that it won’t work, I just think if you have some of the options I covered above available to you that you should consider those first.

 Obviously, you need to be able to push and drive with your legs, especially with the new international rules with the push out points.